jhjguxin/code-style-guide/ruby-style-guide.en.md

     counter += 1 # increments counter by one
     ```

 * Keep existing comments up-to-date.
-No comment is better than an outdated
-  comment.
+An outdated is worse than no comment
+at all.

+> Good code is like a good joke - it needs no explanation. <br/>
+> -- Russ Olsen

 * Avoid writing comments to explain bad code.
 Refactor the code to
   make it self-explanatory.
-(Do or do not - there is no try.)
+(Do or do not - there is no try. --Yoda)

 ## Annotations